cncf/tag-security/assessments/projects/thanos/self-assessment.md

 the same question.

 ###### Victoria Metrics
 VictoriaMetrics is a fast, cost-effective and scalable monitoring solution and time series database.

-Victoria Metrics, while maintaining a simpler architecture, also includes several core components:
-* single-node- All-in-one binary, which is very easy to use and maintain.
-Single-server-VictoriaMetrics perfectly scales vertically and easily handles millions of metrics/s;
-* cluster- Set of components for building horizontally scalable clusters.
-This version of Voctoria Metrics has extra components such as VMSelect, VMInsert and VMStorage nodes.
-* vmagent- Data scraper than can pull data from a variety of sources and sends it to Victoria metrics or another remote storage that supports InfluxDB or Prometheus remote write protocol.
-* vmalert- Executes a list of the given alerting or recording rules against configured -datasource.url compatible with Prometheus HTTP API.
-* vmctl- The command line tool provides various useful actions with VictoriaMetrics components.
-It migrates data from different Timescale Dtabases (TSDBs) to Victoria Metrics.
-* vmstorage- Where data is stored.
-* vmui- Victoria Metrics' user interface.
+VictoriaMetrics began as an alternative long term remote storage TSDB for Prometheus.

 Key differences:
-* Purpose- Thanos was created to extend Prometheus by providing multi-cluster monitoring and long-term storage.
-Its main goals are a global query view, unlimited retention and downsampling.
-VictoriaMetrics began as an alternative long term remote storage TSDB for Prometheus.
 * Architecture- Thanos has a modular system with several components that each have different functions.
 This system provides functionality.
 VictoriaMetrics has single node and cluster versions.
 Victoriametrics provide simplicity and ease of deployment.
 * Storage- Thanos uses TSDB.
-VictoriaMetrics is morre storage effeicent due to having its own custom storage and compression algorithms.
+VictoriaMetrics is more storage effeicent due to having its own custom storage and compression algorithms.
 *  Query language- Thanos uses PromQL just like Prometheus.
 VictoriaMetrics uses metricsQl which is baskwards compatible with PromQL.
 * High Avaliability and Reliability: Thanos relies on  object storage for long term data and has replication features in other components; this provides high availability.
 VictoriaMetrics has a cluster version and stores its data on local storage which provides high availability and redundancy.
-* Downsampling & retention: Both Thanos & VM has downsampling and customizable retention policies, the specifics of each may vary.
+* Downsampling & retention: Both Thanos & VM \\\\\\\\\, the specifics of each may vary.
 * Integration: Thanos integrates closely with Prometheus and can integrate with Grafana.VictoriaMetrics implements MetricsQL - query language inspired by PromQL.
 MetricsQL is backwards-compatible with PromQL, so Grafana dashboards backed by Prometheus data source should work the same after switching from Prometheus to VictoriaMetrics.
 * Performance: Both Thanos and VictoriaMetrics handle large workloads seamlessly.
 Some prefer Thanos since it has a modular architecture that can be customized for specific setups.
 Some prefer VictoriaMetrics and believe that it's faster, more resource-effecient and uses CPU and disk space better.